ptvan/ptvan.github.io/research.md

 ### Microbial oxidative stress response network (2008 - 2009)

-Working at the Institute for Systems Biology (ISB) as a research associate, I worked on an extended version of [Inferelator](https://www.ncbi.nlm.nih.gov/pubmed/16686963), an algorithm for predicting regulators of gene expression at the time implemented in R. This branch of the algorithm ended up being superseded, but you can see what I worked on in [this Github repository](https://github.com/ptvan/inferelator-ancient).
-This work enabled us to build and test a model of oxidative stress response in the archaeon _Halobacterium salinarum_, which can survive extremely salty environments like the Great Salt Lake. [link to paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1987344/)
+Working at the Institute for Systems Biology (ISB) as a research associate, I worked on an extension for [Inferelator](https://www.ncbi.nlm.nih.gov/pubmed/16686963), an algorithm for predicting regulators of gene expression, implemented in R at the time.
+This branch of the algorithm ended up being superseded, but you can see what I worked on in [this Github repository](https://github.com/ptvan/inferelator-ancient).
+This work enabled us to build and test a model of oxidative stress response in the archaeon *Halobacterium salinarum*, which can survive extremely salty environments like Utah's Great Salt Lake. [link to paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1987344/)

 ![EGRIN_OS network](/images/EGRIN_OS-network.jpg "EGRIN_OS-network.jpg")

 ### Microbial PeptideAtlas database and web portal (2006 - 2008)

-During my internship at ISB, I converted peptide mass spectra of _Halobacterium_ experiments from vendor-specific binary formats into mzXML, mapped spectra to peptides then loaded the proteins into SQLServer-backed web [portal](https://peptideatlas.org).
+During my internship at ISB, I converted peptide mass spectra of *Halobacterium* experiments from vendor binary formats into mzXML, mapped spectra to peptides then loaded the proteins into SQLServer-backed web [portal](https://peptideatlas.org).
 We also found biases in peptide detection depending on the sequencing method used. [link to paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2643335/)

 ![Halobacterium PeptideAtlas](/images/halopeptideatlas-peptidecount.jpg "halopeptideatlas-peptidecount.jpg")

 ### Geospatial model of rodent spread in Seattle (2006 - 2007)

-As part of our Bachelor theses, my University of Washington classmate and good friend Filip and I collected sightings of the rodent [nutria](https://en.wikipedia.org/wiki/Coypu) (Myocastor coypus) in western Washington, mainly in areas surrounding Union Bay.
-I create a linear model to predict the spread of the species in Seattle using R and ArcGIS.
+As part of our Bachelor theses, my University of Washington classmate and good friend Filip and I collected sightings of the rodent [nutria](https://en.wikipedia.org/wiki/Coypu) (*Myocastor coypus*) in western Washington, mainly in the area surrounding Union Bay.
+I created a linear model to predict the spread of the species in Seattle using R and ArcGIS.
 This project ended up informing a decision by the UW's Environmental Health and Safety not to undertake eradication efforts, since much of the nutria population was not surviving through the winters anyway.

 ![UBNA nutria map](/images/UBNA-model.jpg "UBNA-model.jpg")